-You can create many-to-one mappings with the help of Denormalize transformation in Centerprise.
+You can create many-to-one mappings with the help of a Denormalize transformation object in Centerprise.
 Denormalizing, also known as pivoting, allows you to combine a number of records into a single record (simply stating, it brings data from rows to columns).
 It is useful for reducing the number of tables in the schema, which simplifies querying and possibly improves reading performance.

 Sample Use Case¶

-Now, we want to reduce the number of rows and create separate fields for City tax, County tax, State tax, and Federal tax.
+We want to reduce the number of rows and create separate fields for City tax, County tax, State tax, and Federal tax.

 How to Use Denormalize Transformation¶